-Figures of deaths and displacement, due to war, totalitarian governments and religious persecutions seen since World War II
+Figures of deaths and displacement, due to war, totalitarian governments and religious persecutions never seen since World War II

 Is the XXI Century #inhumanity similar to the sad past Century human rights violation?